 Medical social services must be provided by a qualified social worker, under the direction of a physician.

-Social work services must be based on the patient’s phychosocial assessment and the patient’s and family’s needs and acceptance of these services.
-A hospice social worker assessment will help identify issues that either impede or facilitate the patient’s treament and to assist the patient/family in reaching the maximum benefit from hospice care and services.
+Social work services must be based on the patient’s psychosocial assessment and the patient’s and family’s needs and acceptance of these services.
+A hospice social worker assessment will help identify issues that either impede or facilitate the patient’s treatment and to assist the patient/family in reaching the maximum benefit from hospice care and services.